 That was the last time I saw Jason.

 I found out last night Jason had died by suicide yesterday.
 He was 49.
 The “how” of the matter isn’t important.
-The “why” may never truly come to light, though it was clear he had some struggles in her personal life this year.
+The “why” may never truly come to light, though it was clear he had some struggles in his personal life this year.
 I sat on the story for hours before there was enough of an official confirmation to verify the story’s accuracy.
 I almost reported the information as a straightforward news post, but that didn’t feel right to do so.

 I’m at at cross between disbelief, sadness, frustration, and flashes of anger at the news.
 But mostly, I just feel a deep sense of quiet.
 My mind flashes back to something he said during one of our interviews:

 “I hear so many stories through the internet about how Power Rangers changed their lives,” he said.
 “From happy ones, to ones that say ‘Man, I almost committed suicide, but once I watched Power Rangers, I didn’t want to do that.’”